volterraedge/terraform-provider-volterra/docs/resources/volterra_cloud_link.md

 Assumption is that this given GCP account already has Cloud Interconnect provisioned..

 `connections` - (Required)Each 'Bring Your Own Connection' represents a virtual connection that the customer has provisioned in the Cloud (example: AWS Direct Connect).
-F5XC will orchestrate networking resources in the cloud to facilitate seamless private connectivity. .
+F5XC will orchestrate networking resources in the cloud to facilitate seamless private connectivity..
 See [Byoc Connections ](#byoc-connections) below for details.

 ### Cloud Link Type F5xc Managed